AustinHackers/austinhackers.github.io/aboutus.md

 in some form.
 Potential ways to contribute currently include:

 * Attending the meetings and **speaking** about what you're working on, what you're up to, etc.
-* Participation in discussions on the mailing list or IRC.

 > **Note**, *it is up to The Mob. to decide whether or not you are participating enough, and if it seems that you aren't the heavy-hand of